Ruwindya/coffeeShop-LandingPage/README.md

 # coffeeShop-LandingPage
-This is a simple landing page template  for a coffee shop
+This is a simple landing page template  for a coffee shop using HTML, CSS and JavaScript